Swappin' Meetin' | SKCTC

 • Art Contest: A trophy is awarded to the winning school with the most participants and winners.
 Art will be displayed in the Godbey Appalachian Center through mid-October.

-Children’s activities on Friday and Saturday will include the Rotary Train, sensory bins, games, rock painting, bubbles, face painting, and a free library of children’s books.
+Children’s activities on Friday and Saturday will include games, rock painting, bubbles, face painting, sensory bins, and a free library of children’s books.
 Inflatables will be available on Saturday.

-BearFoot Café will offer a soup bean special with fried taters, salmon patties and cornbread.
-Food vendors also will be available.
+Food vendors will feature smoked BBQ, sandwiches, soup beans, taters, donuts, candy, and more.
+BearFoot Café at the College Grill will offer a soup bean special with fried taters, salmon patties and cornbread.

 Contact